A Guide to Getting Started with Microsoft Power BI

 • A Power BI Pro license is required to publish content to other workspaces and share dashboards ($9.99 per user per month).

-Note – if you opt to import local files, choose OneDrive or SharePoint as a source.
+Note that if you opt to import local files, choose OneDrive or SharePoint as a source.
 Files stored locally will not update automatically.

 Power BI Service Local Files

-The free Power BI samples used in this article, along with practical training materials from Microsoft, are an easy way to try Power BI.
+The free Power BI samples used in this article, along with practical training materials from Microsoft, are an easy way to simplify your analytics.

 Shubhangi Pandey